wastegas/CPP-Primer/README.md

 # C++ Primer, Fifth Edition
 Revisiting my old book, never got to finish it and previous PC crashed.
-I will slowly post solutions as complete each section.
+I will slowly post solutions that require coding as I work through each section.
 ### To compile
 You will need [CMake](https://cmake.org)
 ```